PXLante/raycasting/README.md

-# RayTracing
+# RayCaster

 ## Background
-This project was to set up a DOOM-like raytracing engine with simple collisions.
+This project was to set up a DOOM-like raycasting engine with simple collisions.
 I wanted to set this up to get some practice with my C and math chops, and I turned out quite happy with the end result.

 ## setup